greg-js/wdn/README.md

 `wdn` is a reimplementation of [wd](https://github.com/mfaerevaag/wd) in Node.
 It allows you to create warp points out of directories and then quickly warp (`cd`) to it using a very simple API. `wd` is written for `zsh` though, so if you're on `bash` or a different shell, you're out of luck.
 Hence this package.

-All (or almost all?) of the original software's features have now been reimplemented, but I *just* found out (a bit late but still..) that there is already a [Ruby package](https://github.com/kigster/warp-dir) out there written by kigster which accomplishes the same goal.
-That means there is as of yet little reason (outside of already having Node installed but not Ruby) to use this package over it.
+I found out after I started this that there is already a [Ruby package](https://github.com/kigster/warp-dir) out there written by kigster which accomplishes the same goal of a `wd` that works in all shells.
+Check it out as well before you decide to use this!

-Eventually though, I will attempt to implement some extra features I had in mind, since I've already gone this far anyway, and my `zsh`/`ruby` scripting skills are close to non-existent.

 Oh, and if you believe strongly that it's crazy or stupid to use Node to navigate the file system, then that's fine, I respect your opinion and implore you not to use this.
 However, if you want a fun and convenient way to jump around the file system using the command-line, and you don't use `zsh` or `ruby`, then `wdn` is your friend :-)